 While admissions decisions are made on a rolling basis, those wishing to begin the program in the fall should complete the program application by August 1.
-Those wishing to begin the program in the spring must complete the program application by November 1.
 To apply to the program, please visit bu.edu/gms and click on Admissions.